-Apart from the land-sea contrast of afternoon-morning precipitation peaks, diurnal precipitation analysed from TRMM data by Im and Eltahir (2017) seems to indicate that maximum precipitation over the coastal region of West Java occurs frequently in the early morning around 01:00 LT during the wet season in December-January-February (DJF) period.
-Additionally, diurnal variations of precipitating clouds analysed from Boundary Layer Radar (BLR) data observed during DJF also indicate that there is a slight increase (decrease) in the frequency of occurrences of deep convective (stratiform) clouds between 03:00 LT and 06:00 LT (as in Fig. 9 of Renggono et al., 2001) at Serpong, which is situated in the coastal plain of West Java.
-These previous studies did not seem to pay much attention to the peculiar timing of precipitation over coastal region but, based on results of numerical simulation, Koseki et al. (2012) mentioned that the South China Sea Cold Tongue (SCS-CT) phenomenon might affect the morning precipitation over northern coast of Java Island by shifting the offshore convection system to move closer to the coastal area.
-In a case study, maximum rainfall at 04:00 LT observed during 16-25 January 2018 over northern West Java was due to a Cross Equatorial Northerly Surge (CENS) activity that coincided with SCS-CT event (Mori at al., 2018).
-Thus, early morning precipitation peaks seem to have strong relationship with propagating convective systems over coastal region under the influence of certain background synoptic condition.
-Li et al. (2017) suggested that background winds were the most important factor for the offshore and onshore propagation of precipitation from coastal region but there are other possible mechanisms as proposed by Mori et al. (2004).
+Apart from the land-sea contrast of afternoon-morning precipitation peaks, diurnal precipitation analysed from

+TRMM data by Im and Eltahir (2017) seems to indicate that maximum precipitation over the coastal region of West Java occurs frequently in the early morning around 01:00 LT during the wet season in the December-January-February (DJF) period.
+Additionally, diurnal variations of precipitating clouds analysed from boundary layer radar (BLR) data observed during DJF also indicate that there is a slight increase (decrease) in the frequency of occurrences of deep convective (stratiform) clouds between 03:00 and 06:00 LT (as in Fig. 9 of Renggono et al., 2001) at Serpong, which is situated in the coastal plain of West Java.
+These previous studies did not seem to pay much attention to the peculiar timing of precipitation over the coastal region but, based on results of numerical simulation, Koseki et al. (2012) mentioned that the South China Sea cold tongue (SCS-CT) phenomenon might affect the morning precipitation over the northern coast of Java by shifting the offshore convection system to move closer to the coastal area.
+In a case study, maximum rainfall at 04:00 LT observed during 16-25 January 2018 over northern West Java was due to a cross-equatorial northerly surge (CENS) activity that coincided with the SCS-CT event (Mori et al., 2018).
+Thus, early morning precipitation peaks seem to have a strong relationship with propagating convective systems over the coastal region under the influence of certain background synoptic conditions.
+Li et al. (2017) suggested that background winds were the most important factor for the offshore and onshore propagation of precipitation from the coastal region, but there are other possible mechanisms as proposed by Mori et al. (2004).
 Hence, phenomena related to early morning precipitation peaks and possible influencing factors like the occurrences of CENS and SCS-CT need to be more thoroughly studied to improve our understanding of the diurnal convection in the MC.

-In the present study, we are particularly interested in analysing the climatology of early morning precipitation peaks over the northern coast of West Java.
-Not only because documentation regarding this phenomenon is still limited but also because extreme precipitations occurring in the early morning time are potentially linked to severe flooding in the Jakarta area (Wu et al., 2007, 2013; Trilaksono et al., 2011, 2012; Sulistyowati et al., 2014; Nuryanto et al., 2019).
-Our basic approach is to analyse the prevalence of early morning precipitation peaks over the area of interest by classifying diurnal precipitation into several dominant patterns with regard to the phase or time of occurrences.
-We also analyse statistical correlations between the early morning precipitation and predominant background conditions, especially those related to CENS and SCS-CT, and attempt to interpret the results in conjunction with propagating characteristics of convective systems over coastal region.
+In the present study, we are particularly interested in analysing the climatology of early morning precipitation peaks over the northern coast of West Java, not only because documentation regarding this phenomenon is still limited, but also because extreme precipitations occurring in the early morning time are potentially linked to severe flooding in the Jakarta area (Wu et al., 2007, 2013; Trilaksono et al., 2011, 2012; Sulistyowati et al., 2014; Nuryanto et al., 2019).
+Our basic approach is to analyse the prevalence of early morning precipitation peaks over the area of interest by classifying diurnal precipitation into several dominant patterns with regards to the phase or time of occurrences.
+We also analyse statistical correlations between the early morning precipitation and predominant background conditions, especially those related to CENS and SCS-CT, and attempt to interpret the results in conjunction with propagating characteristics of convective systems over the coastal region.

-In the next section of this paper, we describe detailed methods to identify the occurrences of early morning precipitation peak and their possible relationship with CENS and SCS-CT events, while the results are discussed in Section 3.
-The last section presents the summary of our important results and findings.
+In the next section of this paper, we describe detailed methods to identify the occurrences of early morning precipitation peaks and their possible relationship with CENS and SCS-CT events, while the results are discussed in Sect.
+3.